Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 ---

-## 4. Model Analysis with Sythetic Data
+## 4. Model Analysis with Synthetic Data

 ### 4.1 Varying $$L$$ and $$n$$